MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/developer-program-overview.md

 Join the *ID@Xbox Program* if at least one of the following are true:

-* You’re interested in using the full suite of Xbox Live services, including multiplayer features and Achievements and Gamerscore on Microsoft devices, such as Xbox, Windows 10 PC, or Hololens.
+* You’re interested in using the full suite of Xbox Live services, including multiplayer features, Achievements, and Gamerscore on Microsoft devices such as Xbox, Windows 10 PC, or Hololens.

 * You plan to use Xbox Live components in a game which is shipping via a non-Microsoft store or on a non-Microsoft device (such as mobile).